-Dom’s Declaration of Values and Beliefs
+A Declaration of My Personal Values and Beliefs

 - Wisdom.
 Knowledge and life experience that have been reflected upon.
 Do I see myself as wise?
 I see myself as a literal philosopher: not a bearer, but a lover of wisdom.
 My primary mode of decision making is to ask myself, “Will this teach me new knowledge?
 Will this grant me a novel insight or a valuable experience?
 Will this ultimately lead me to a deeper understanding of myself and human nature?”
 Everything else comes second.
-I never ask myself, “Will this make me happy?”
+For example, I do not ask myself, “Will this make me happy?”
 Implied in the value of wisdom is my appreciation for truth and the rational frame.

 - Mindcoolness.
 A state of equanimity (ataraxia) and gratitude for the True Will.
 This value reveals my admiration for Stoicism and similar ideals in religious traditions, especially Taoism, Hinduism, and Buddhism.
 The gratitude aspect stems from my experience that being grateful reliably gets me out of states of distraction, worry, and rumination and into a state of mindful bliss wherein the mind is cool.
 The True Will is something one can be grateful for in all circumstances, be it as one’s own willpower, as another person’s willfulness, or as a manifestation of the divine Will of Nature.
 Based on the value of mindcoolness is also my meditation practice and my appreciation for freedom, the degree to which a man does what he truly wants with a cool mind.

 - Everything Else.
 Achievement and success, pride and integrity, family and friends, sex and fun, love and happiness, culture and tradition, etc. all come after wisdom, mindcoolness, and physical vitality.
-For example, I spend a lot of time in the gym to improve my physical vitality, even though this may put me at a disadvantage in terms of career achievements, work-specific success, and wealth accumulation.
-And while I value social relationships because they help me to gain wisdom and practice mindcoolness, I can imagine circumstances in which I would choose freedom over family.
+For example, I spend a lot of time in the gym to improve my physical vitality, even though this may put me at a disadvantage in terms of wealth accumulation.
+And while I value social relationships because they help me to gain wisdom and to practice mindcoolness, I can imagine circumstances in which I would choose freedom over family.
 Fortunately, however, my three prime values affect most everything that is important to me in life more positively than negatively.

 - Naturalism.
 Nothing exists beyond the natural world.
 There is no reason to assume that supernatural beings or spiritual forces exist.
 Everything can, in theory, be explained by science, which does not imply that everything is reducible to the language of scientific investigation.

 - God is Nature.
-God is man’s mystic connection with Nature as universal Oneness.
+God is man’s mystic connection with Nature as universal oneness.
 Gods are pagan metaphors for sacred particulars of the natural world.
 Together, I call this an anti-dogmatic mysticism rooted in pagan pantheism.

 - Taoism & Buddhism.
 I regularly study Taoist and Buddhist texts because they are beautifully abundant in wisdom and practical advice on how to cool the mind.
 Also, I suspect that the concept of Tao is quite similar to what I mean by True Will, whereas nirvana seems to describe an idealized, metaphysicalized state of mindcoolness.